bbangert/routes/docs/introduction.rst

 bookmarks.
 Likewise, if you want to reorganize your URLs and make a section into a subsection, you have to change your carefully-tested logic code.

 Routes takes a different approach.
-You determine your URL hierarchy and and actions separately, and then link them together in whichever ways you decide.
+You determine your URL hierarchy and actions separately, and then link them together in whichever ways you decide.
 If you change your mind about a particular URL, just change one line in your route map and never touch your action logic.
 You can even have multiple URLs